HERMES-DKZ/RDBMS-with-NocoDB-in-the-humanities/episodes/06_nocodb-collaborative-work.Rmd

 5. You can invite as much users as you want in one step
 6. Additional to inviting you need to define a role
 7. Click **Invite to Base** to finish the process
-This role feature is particularly helpful in academic or institutional settings, where access needs to be granted to different people with varying responsibilities and technical backgrounds.
+The role feature is particularly helpful in academic or institutional settings, where access needs to be granted to different people with varying responsibilities and technical backgrounds.